ruchikav95/AirBnb-exploration-ML/README.md

 - Predicting the price for Airbnb listings in New York City and understanding what features contribute to profitable business opportunities for Airbnb

 ## Data Source
 Our datasets were taken from InsideAirbnb and it was last updated on October 2020.
 Each row of the "Listings" dataframe represents a listing on Airbnb, containing information about the property itself and the host.
+Since GitHub is unable to render some of the graphs and visualizations, please feel free to review our notebook using [nbviewer](https://nbviewer.jupyter.org/github/phoenix-w/BA780-Airbnb-Project/blob/main/Airbnb_Project.ipynb).

 *By Peter Mankiewich, Ruchika Venkateswaran, Phoenix Wang, Yulong Gong, Yangyang Zhou*